 - Center for Research on Learning and Teaching: CRLT grants enhance teaching and learning and are open to eligible members of the Ann Arbor campus of U-M. Grants range from $500 Instructional Development Fund grants to $10,000 for for individual or collaborative groups of faculty to improve teaching and learning.

 - The Center for Academic Innovation invites University of Michigan faculty and students to apply for a “Quick Win” research grant to support small-scale projects on special topic areas of higher education and academic innovation.
 Funding is available up to $5,000 and proposals will be reviewed on a rolling basis.

 - Office of Continuing Medical Education and Lifelong Learning: Grants up to $25,000 will support innovations in all aspects of physician/health professional learning, including content, process, outcomes or assessment, and encouraging interprofessional learning and team training.

 The University of Michigan Center for Interprofessional Education shares information about funding opportunities of interest.
 Check back often, as this list is updated regularly when new opportunities are announced.
 Note: Some grant programs are reduced during the COVID-19 era.

-IPE Travel Grant: Travel grant funds for faculty who hold at least a 50% appointment in one of the health science schools at the University of Michigan Ann Arbor campus; additionally, ALL Interprofessional Leadership Fellows are eligible to apply.
-Grants of up to $1,500 (larger requests may be considered in special circumstances).
-Funds may be used for travel and conference expenses in accordance with U-M guidelines.
-Ongoing.
+IPE Travel Grant: Travel grant funds are available for to support faculty and students in sharing their IPE research at conference and meetings.
+Faculty must hold at least a 50% appointment in one of the health science schools at U-M Ann Arbor campus; additionally, ALL Interprofessional Leadership Fellows are eligible to apply, as well as U-M health science students.
+Grants of up to $1,500 may be awarded (larger requests may be considered in special circumstances).
+Funds should be used for travel and conference expenses in accordance with U-M guidelines.